The Orchestration Era of B2B Payments

 $1.7T moves between US health systems and their suppliers each year.
 The B2B AP function inside healthcare runs on print-and-mail at a rate the rest of the economy abandoned a decade ago.
 Why the friction is structural, and what breaks it.

-One repeatable pattern across Anthem/AIM, Change Healthcare, and Finexio.
+One repeatable pattern across five operating roles, from AIM and UnitedHealth to Change Healthcare, Parasail, and Finexio.
 Find the friction in a regulated payment flow.
 Build the orchestration layer that abstracts the rail.
 Compound until the category bends.